Top 10 Questions to Ask Criminal Defense Attorney

 First Offense

-Assault Causing Bodily Injury Class A Misdemeanor Up to $4,000 Up to 1 year Anger management, counseling, community service, batterer intervention program
+Assault -Impeding Breathe Third-Degree Felony Up to $10,000 2 to 10 years Anger management, counseling, community service, batterer intervention program.

-Assault With a Weapon Third-Degree Felony Up to $10,000 2 to 10 years Prison sentence, probation, counseling, anger management
+Aggravated Assault Second-Degree Felony Up to $10,000 2 to 20 years Prison sentence, probation, counseling, anger management

 Second Offense

-Assault Causing Bodily Injury Third-Degree Felony Up to $10,000 2 to 10 years Prison sentence, probation, counseling, anger management
+Assault Third-Degree Felony Up to $10,000 2 to 10 years Prison sentence, probation, counseling, anger management

-Assault With a Weapon Second-Degree Felony Up to $10,000 2 to 10 years Prison sentence, probation, counseling, anger management
+Aggravated Assault First-Degree Felony Up to $10,000 2 to 10 years Prison sentence, probation, counseling, anger management

 Third or Subsequent Offense Second-Degree Felony Up to $10,000 2 to 10 years Prison sentence, probation, counseling, anger management